jmckinn2921/Homework-11/README.md

 32-bit x86 Assembly (NASM) * Linux

+# Purpose

 # How to execute
+This program will loop through what's in the input buffer, and call byte_to_ascii for each byte Then byte to ascii will convert the high and low nibbles using the lookup table The results will go to the output buffer finally, the sytem will output the output buffer and call for the exit of the program.

+# How to run

 Once installed go to terminal and type in nasm -f elf32 translate2Ascii.asm -o translate2Ascii.o